Kurento/kurento/static/kms_development_guide.md

   --gst-debug=webrtcendpoint:4
 ```

 You can set the logging level of specific categories with the option `--gst-debug`, which can be used multiple times, once for each category.
 Besides that, the global logging level is specified with `--gst-debug-level`.
+These values can also be defined in the environment variable `GST_DEBUG` (see the next section for more info).

 Other launch options that could be useful: